forcedotcom/SFDX-Data-Move-Utility-Desktop-App/README.md

 ## Application Quick Start

 Installing and running the **release version** of the SFDMU GUI App is straightforward, even for users with minimal technical expertise.
+All releases were made using the [Electron Forge Framework](https://www.electronforge.io/).

 ### Prerequisites